Coffee Pot Diner – Cordova, South Carolina

 A sheet metal likeness of a coffeepot sits atop a defunct diner in the rural Orangeburg County town of Cordova.
 The former restaurant conspicuously marked by this sculpture was called – what else? – the Coffee Pot Diner and served hungry travelers along US 301 from around 1950 until 1979.
 While the diner is no longer in business, its larger-than-life coffee pot, standing at six feet and weighing 250 pounds, still attracts photographers and those in search of roadside curiosities.

-The giant coffee pot was knocked from the building during a storm in January 2013.
-Gray wasted no time repairing and replacing the local landmark.
+I fact, after the giant coffee pot was knocked from its perch during a storm in January 2013, Gray wasted no time repairing and replacing the local landmark.

 Reflections on the Coffee Pot Diner

 Contributor David Shull says, “Everyone who drives 301 between Orangeburg and Bamberg should know this landmark.
 It was damaged in a storm once and rebuilt.”